Pete Demers: National and international competitions

-He served as athletic trainer for the U.S. Championship team at the World Cup of Hockey Champions (1996).He was also the athletic trainer for the American Hockey League Calder Cup Champion Springfield Kings (1971).
+He served as athletic trainer for the U.S. Championship team at the World Cup of Hockey Champions (1996).
+He was also the athletic trainer for the American Hockey League Calder Cup Champion Springfield Kings (1971).

 Honors, awards, and achievements

-Demers was inducted into U.S. Hockey Hall of Fame (2016).
+Demers was inducted into the U.S. Hockey Hall of Fame (2016).
 He has a ring from the Stanley Cup Championship (2012).
-He was inducted into the L.A.
-Kings Hall of Fame (1997).
+He was inducted into the Los Angeles Kings Hall of Fame (1997).

-In 2007, Demers was recognized as an honoree into the Hockey Hall of Fame in the trainers category.
-In 2007, he was inducted into the Professional Hockey Athletic Trainers Society Hall of Fame.
+In 2007, Demers was recognized as an honoree in the Hockey Hall of Fame in the trainers category.
+In 2007, he was also inducted into the Professional Hockey Athletic Trainers Society Hall of Fame.

 After serving as president of the Professional Hockey Athletic Trainers Society for three terms, and on the executive board for 20 years, in 2006 the improved trainer benefits he worked for was approved.

 He was inducted into the Rhode Island Hockey Hall of Fame in 2019.